All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 The Conversation to Have with Your Doctor

-Ask explicitly about body composition, not just weight loss.
+Ask explicitly about body composition, more than weight loss.
 If your doctor is only tracking scale weight, request DEXA scans or at minimum a discussion about lean mass preservation.
 Ask whether your dose is appropriate if you are losing weight faster than 1 to 2 percent of body weight per week.
 Faster rates of loss correlate with higher proportions of muscle loss.

 Ask about protein supplementation recommendations specific to your situation.
 Ask whether your doctor has a relationship with a dietitian or exercise physiologist who can design a protocol tailored to your needs while on GLP-1 therapy.
 The best outcomes come from a coordinated approach where medication management, nutrition, and exercise are all addressed together.